walkerdb/dsc_workshops/open_refine/readme.md

 return "yolo"
 ```

-If you ever want to use the data from another cell in the same row in your method, use this variable exactly, just replacing "column name" with the name of the column you're looking for: ```cells["column name"]["value"]```.
+If you ever want to use the data from another cell in the same row in your method, use the following variable exactly, replacing "column name" with the name of the column you're looking for: ```cells["column name"]["value"]```.
 Also, if you ever want to repeat code you used in some other transformation, you should be able to reload it by clicking the "history" link in the transform box and selecting one of the past commands.

 #####Try your own!